jasonpincin/argosy/README.md

 ## motivation

 Why a framework?
 After building micro-services a wide variety of ways over a number of years, in small organizations and large, I wanted to standardize the approach, and bring together all the lessons learned.
-Argosy draws inspiration from many sources including a smorgasbord of systems (I've used in other micro-service projects) such as [RabbitMQ](http://www.rabbitmq.com) and  [Zookeeper](http://zookeeper.apache.org), as well as other node libraries including but not limited to [dnode](https://github.com/substack/dnode) and [rpc-stream](https://github.com/dominictarr/rpc-stream).
-Argosy shares some commonalities with [seneca](https://github.com/rjrodger/seneca) as well.
+Argosy draws inspiration from many sources including a smorgasbord of systems (I've used in other micro-service projects) such as [RabbitMQ](http://www.rabbitmq.com) and  [Zookeeper](http://zookeeper.apache.org), as well as other node libraries including but not limited to [dnode](https://github.com/substack/dnode), [rpc-stream](https://github.com/dominictarr/rpc-stream), and [seneca](https://github.com/rjrodger/seneca).

-Like the micro-service model, Argosy is a collection of [small modules](https://github.com/search?q=user%3Ajasonpincin+argosy).
-Instead of a plugin model, these components are streams, designed to be connected together via pipes.
+Like the micro-service model, the Argosy ecosystem consists of many small modules.
+These components are streams, designed to be connected together via pipes.
 Extending Argosy is a matter of manipulating the stream.

 ## example